 (As told to Irewati Nag)

-Sometimes life throws situations at us which, if we accept, we know are going to make a fool of us.
-Despite all this, we go ahead, hoping that we won’t be fooled.
-I’ve lived this life.
-I had all the warning signs.
-I jumped into an affair which had no basis, was continuously made felt unwanted and unimportant, only required for moral and financial support and nothing else.
+Sometimes life throws situations that come with ‘danger alert’ blaring full stream.
+Despite this, we go ahead and take the plunge, hoping we’d survive.
+That’s exactly the curveball life threw at him and I couldn’t knock it out of the park.
+The warning signs were there all along, yet I jumped in a relationship with a married woman, which had no basis.
+I was continuously made felt unwanted and unimportant, only required for moral and financial support and nothing else.
 Now I feel as if I was just a necessary distraction in an otherwise non-eventful marriage of my girlfriend who belonged to a different nationality.Re

-She seemed successful and independent
+She was successful and independent

 Initially I felt hurt and lonely, but soon started enjoying my freedom.